-FEES Payable by the Shareholders to t he distributors Payable by the Sub-Fund to the Management Company Shares Subscription Fees Redemption Fees Conversion Fees Management Fees 1 Other Fees 2 Performance Fees 3 Α Max.
+FEES Payable by the Shareholders to the distributors Payable by the Sub-Fund to the Management Company Shares Subscription Fees Redemption Fees Conversion Fees Management Fees 1 Other Fees 2 Performance Fees 3 Α Max.
 1% 0 Max.
 1% Max.
 1.00% Max.
 0.20% Yes F 0 0 0 Max.
 0.80% Max.
-0.20% Yes 1 0 0 0 Max.
+0.20% Yes I 0 0 0 Max.
 0.80% Max 0.20% Yes Х 0 0 0 Max.
-0.80% Max 0.20% Yes An annual fac na امم براط+ممم ماطمير aulated and accrus بمل ممناه براديد طعم on the basis of the n at assats of the Cub

-An annual fee, payable monthly, calculated and accrued each valuation day on the basis of the net assets of the Sub-Fund and increased by the Sub-Fund's performance fee, if appropriate.
+0.80% Max 0.20% Yes 1 An annual fee, payable monthly, calculated and accrued each valuation day on the basis of the net assets of the Su - 2 Fund.
+Include aud dit, custody, Admin istrative Agent, Par 3 Fund and increased by the Sub-Fund's performance fee, if appropriate.
 An annual fee, payable monthly, calculated and accrued each valuation day on the basis of the net assets of the Sub-Fund.
-Include audit, custody, Administrative Agent, Paying Agent, lawyers and hedging fees, operational distribution costs, registration and regulatory costs, etc.

-An annual fee calculated in respect of each performance period.
+Include audit, custody, Administrative Agent, Paying Agent, lawyers and hedging fees, operational distribution costs, registration and regulatory costs, etc. An annual fee calculated in respect of each performance period.
 The performance period is the financial year.
-The performance period must always be at least 1 year.
-For a Sub-Fund or a share class which is not launched at the start of the financial year, the first performance period will extend from the launch date until the end of the following (full) financial year.
+The performance period will extend from the launch date until the end of the following (full) financial year, the first performance fee is calculated and accrued on each valuation day, and payable, if any, as of the last day of the financial year.
 The performance fee is calculated and accrued on each valuation day, and payable, if any, as of the last day of the financial year.
+The performance fee is calculated and accrued on each valuation day, and payable, if any, as of the last day of the financial year.
 The performance fee is calculated and accrued for each share class separately.
 The performance fee is based on the relative overperformance of the share class relative to its Reference Indicator.
-The performance fee of 20% is established when the share class's performance is superior to the performance of the Reference indicator during the performance period.

-Any underperformance of the share class compared to the Reference Indicator during the performance reference period of maximum 5 years (or since the share class respectively) is clawed back before any performance fee becomes payable.
+The performance of the share class compared to the Reference Indicator during the performance period.
+Any underperformance of the share class compared to the Reference Indicator during the performance fee becomes payable.
 A new performance reference period of maximum 5 years begins when the performance fee is paid.
 A new performance reference period of maximum 5 years begins also when underperformance which has not been clawed back expires at the end of a 5-year period.
-In such case, any outperformance occurred during this period to claw back the underperformance will expire at the same time and any following underperformance which has occurred within this 5-year period will start a new reference period of maximum 5 years.

-If the share class is eligible for the booking of a performance fee, then in the event of subscriptions, a system for neutralizing the volume effect of these units on the performance fee is applied.
-This involves systematically deducting the share of the performance fee actually booked as a result of these newly subscribed units from the daily provision.
-In the event of redemptions, the portion of the performance fee provision corresponding to redeemed Shares is payable to the Management Company under the crystallization principle.
+In such case, any outperformance cocurred during this period to claw back the underperformance will start a new reference period of maximum 5 years.
+If the share class is eligible for the booking of a performance fee, then in the event of subscriptions, a system for neutralizing the volume effect of these units

-Sub-Fund performance is represented by the gross asset value (GAV), net of all costs, before provision of performance fees and taking into account the subscriptions and redemptions.

-The performance fee could also be payable in case the share class has overperformed the reference benchmark but had a negative performance.
-For further illustration and concrete examples on the performance fee calculation method, please refer to Chapter 20 paragraph 3 of this prospectus.

-The reference indicator serving as the basis for calculating the performance fee is the ESTER capitalised (Bloomberg ticker: ESTRON).